How to root roses from a bouquet in water? You’ll read in this article my experience growing roses from cut flowers.

 Growing Roses From Cuttings

-First, place the cut roses in a clean container and fill it with 2 to 3 inches of fresh water.
+First, fill the cut roses in a clean container with 2 to 3 inches of fresh water.
 Cover the container with a plastic bag, and replace the water daily.

 If you take good care of your rose cuttings and don’t forget about them (allowing mold and infection), they will begin to grow new roots in about a month.